Sunday, 26 May 2013

 Today is the Feast of the Most Holy Trinity.
 It is also the first Sunday after Pentecost.
 The feast is now a Double of the First Class having been raised to that rank in the reforms of 1911-13.
 Before that it was a Double of the Second Class and before that a double.
 Its origins appear to be as a local feast that originated in Liege in the tenth century with its celebration spreading in northern France and England.
 The Franciscan John Peckham revised the texts in the thirteenth century.
-In many local rites (and in the Dominican rite) Sundays were counted after Trinity rather than Pentecost, as indeed they are the BCP.
+In many local rites (and in the Dominican rite) Sundays were counted after Trinity rather than Pentecost, as indeed they still are in the BCP.

 The feast began yesterday with first Vespers on Saturday marking the beginning of the Summer (Aestiva) volume of the Breviarium Romanum.
 The Office is proper.
 The antiphons Gloria tibi Trinitas etc sung with Pss.
 109, 110, 111, 112 and 116.
 The chapter, O altitudo, and hymn, Jam sol recedit, will be used at Vespers on Saturdays for all the Sundays after Pentecost.
 The antiphon on the Magnificat, Gratias tibi, Deus etc, and the collect are proper.
 A commemoration was sung of the first Sunday after Pentecost.
 After Vespers the antiphon Salve Regina is sung for the first time this year.